 There aren’t many companies who are willing or able to keep virtually every process of its business in-house, but inside Schoolhouse we embrace those challenges every day.
 Our obsession with quality and design has compelled us to produce modern heirlooms the old-fashioned way – as one team under one roof.
-Starting at the top floor of our 109-year-old brick factory building in Portland, Oregon, we invite you to take a peek inside our headquarters to see how this unique way of doing business works.
+Starting at the top floor of our century-old brick factory building in Portland, Oregon, we invite you to take a peek inside our headquarters to see how this unique way of doing business works.

 In the paint booth, a finishing specialist sprays a protective coating of lacquer onto a light fixture canopy.